 Earmold: small part of a listening device inserted in the outer ear that helps keep the device in place and/or transmits sounds

-Expressive Language: conveying feelings, ideas and experiences to others through a formal communication system
+Expressive Language: conveying one’s feelings, ideas, and experiences using a formal communication system during interactions with others

 Feedback: whistling sound caused by amplification when an object is too close to the microphone of the hearing aid or when the earmold is not inserted fully, does not fit or is damaged